 Chai tea lattes traditionally use whole or 2% milk.
 As a result, these drinks can be very fattening.
 Seattle-based clean-eating guru Everyday Maven created a Vegan Chai recipe that uses unsweetened almond milk instead of cow’s milk.
 The recipe features the warming and healing winter Chai – full of cinnamon, clove, ginger, fennel, star anise, black peppercorns and cardamom.

 A classic cold-weather drink, hot chocolate is a favorite among children and adults alike.
-Making this sugary treat healthy seems impossible.
-Before you give up hope, try this recipe from iVillage for Dark and Spicy Mexican Hot Chocolate.
-The dark chocolate powder is low in calories and fat and packed with antioxidants, while the cloves and orange zest contain vitamin C. If you don’t like spice, or the chile ancho powder is out of your comfort zone, try substituting cinnamon.
+It’s hard to make chocolate less sugary, but you can add some antioxidants to your mug.
+Dark chocolate powder is low in calories and fat and packed with antioxidants.
+Add spice with cloves and orange zest for vitamin C. If you don’t like spice, or the chile ancho powder is out of your comfort zone, try substituting cinnamon.

 Tea is the most widely consumed beverage in the world, which is not surprising considering its impressive health benefits.
 Spice up your cup of black tea by adding cinnamon, cloves and oranges.
 If you don’t want the caffeine of traditional teas, drink herbal tea instead.
-This recipe from Ancestral Chef for Ginger Basil Tea is a great way to fend off the cold.
-Plus, ginger is an excellent anti-inflammatory, relieves gastrointestinal stress and helps with nausea.
+Ginger brews are an excellent anti-inflammatory, relieves gastrointestinal stress and helps with nausea.

 Have a healthy recipe for your favorite fall drink?
 Share it in the comments below!